aws-samples/amazon-personalize-samples/diagnose/README.md

 It serves as a baseline, higher than which indicates statistically-significant benefits to retrain every X periods of time.
 The other curves show the prediction losses with rolling histories up to lag-X.
 The optimal configuration should be set as the hard threshold of historical data or the half-life of recency-weighting (TODO).

+In the example, the minimal retraining frequency is every 500 days (movielens is a rather static dataset) and the optimal history retention is from the last 50 days.
+However, the Personalize solutions already have built-in recency_mask and, when in doubts, it is beneficial to retain longer user histories.

 For customers with large amount of TV loss, please also consider the [COLD-START recipe](../personalize_temporal_holdout/personalize_coldstart_demo.ipynb)